SherG/cool-iron/blog/amazon-department-stores.md

 <img src="https://res.cloudinary.com/icecloud7/image/upload/f_auto/v1632680916/nadia-shouraboura-amazon-department-stores_rkpynp.png"/>
 <small>Deja vu: This <em>Wired</em> article from 2013 describes Shouraboura's bot-powered store design.
 The inventor, pictured at center above, put $5 million of her own funds into the project.</small>

-The Hointer experience was trialed in pilot stores, including a <a href="https://www.geekwire.com/2012/hointer-robot-jeans-clothing-apparel-store-startup/" target="blank">mens's store</a> in Seattle's U district.
+The Hointer experience was trialed in pilot stores, including a <a href="https://www.geekwire.com/2012/hointer-robot-jeans-clothing-apparel-store-startup/" target="blank">men's store</a> in Seattle's U district.

 > The insider leaks seem to be describing Hointer, a project spearheaded by former Amazon exec Nadia Shouraboura